waku-org/docs.waku.org/docs/learn/security-features.md

 Waku's protocol layers offer different services and security considerations, shaping the overall security of Waku.
 We document the security models in the [RFCs of the protocols](https://rfc.vac.dev/), aiming to provide transparent and open-source references.
 This empowers Waku users to understand each protocol's security guarantees and limitations.

-Some of the Waku's security features include the following:
+Some of Waku's security features include the following:

 ## [Pseudonymity](https://rfc.vac.dev/waku/standards/core/10/waku2/#pseudonymity)